A unified stochastic approximation framework for learning in games

-The proposed \ac{MRM} stochastic approximation framework captures a wide range of existing algorithms, both first- and zeroth-order, and it allows us to derive a series of convergence results in a unified way.
-Conceptually speaking, an appealing feature of this framework lies in the fact that it provides a scaffolding that can be used in several other settings and algorithms of interest.
-The associated workflow is as follows: \begin{enumerate} \item Estimate the bounds $\curr[\bbound]$ and $\curr[\sbound]$ for the signal sequence $\curr[\signal]$ of the method under study. \item Find suitable exponents $\bexp$ and $\sexp$ such that $\curr[\bbound] = 1/\run^{\bexp}$ and $\curr[\sbound] = 1/\run^{\sexp}$, as per \cref{prop:errorbounds}. \item Determine the allowable range of step-size and/or other parameters by backsolving the requirements of \cref{thm:ICT,thm:primal,thm:coherent} for $\bexp$ and $\sexp$. \end{enumerate}

-In this way, we can immediately derive the properties of several other algorithmic schemes in the literature, such as \acl{EG} algorithms with zeroth-order feedback, \acl{OMW} updates with payoff-based information, learning with implicitly normalized forecasters in the spirit of \citet{AB10}, etc. We leave the inclusion of even more general frameworks \textendash\ such as algorithms with adaptive step-sizes, learning with asyncrhonous and/or delayed feedback, etc. \textendash\ to future work.
+The proposed \ac{method} stochastic approximation framework captures a wide range of existing algorithms, both first- and zeroth-order, and it allows us to derive a series of convergence results in a unified way.
+Conceptually speaking, an appealing feature of this framework lies in the fact that it provides an analysis bluepring that can be used in several other settings and algorithms of interest.
+The associated workflow for this is as follows: it suffices to simply estimate the bounds $\curr[\bbound]$ and $\curr[\sbound]$ for the method under study (in the sense of \cref{tab:algorithms}); the long-run behavior of the method may then be harvested from \cref{thm:ICT,thm:attract,thm:coherent}.
+We leave the inclusion of even more general frameworks \textendash\ such as algorithms with adaptive step-sizes, asyncrhonous and/or delayed feedback \cite{ORKB19,HMZ20}, etc. \textendash\ to future work.